EclipseFdn/edgenative.eclipse.org/content/about/faq/index.md

 While, Eclipse ioFog is a platform architected for the edge and focuses on providing edge primitives that abstract away the complexities of the edge, namely challenges of connectivity, power management, hardware diversity, and security that are not present in cloud and data center, it is a natural extension of the cloud. ioFog focuses on bringing Cloud Native architectures to the edge, such that developers can easily manage, orchestrate and deploy microservices to any edge in the cloud-to-edge contiuum.

-Wheras ioFog focuses on the cloud-to-edge fabric and how to seamlessly bring it all together to extend the cloud, Eclipse fog05 takes advantage of the far edge.
+Whereas ioFog focuses on the cloud-to-edge fabric and how to seamlessly bring it all together to extend the cloud, Eclipse fog05 takes advantage of the far edge.
 Fog05 has been used to deploy mission critical edge processing to provide real-time processing and communications.
 The project has been wildly successful in areas such as robotics, smart factory, and telecommunications.
+In addition, the zenoh project, which underpins fog05 and provides a stack that unifies data in motion, data in-use and data at rest, has recently been proposed as a contribution to the Eclipse Edge Native working group.

 Both of these projects can work independently or be used in tandem to provide a full stack solution from the cloud to the far edge and everywhere in between.